Tutorial: Perform evaluation using the Vertex Gen AI SDK

-This page shows you how to evaluate your generative AI models and applications across a range of use cases using the Vertex Gen AI Eval SDK for Python.
+This tutorial shows you how to evaluate your generative AI models and applications using the Vertex Gen AI Eval SDK for Python.

-The Vertex Gen AI Eval SDK for Gen AI evaluation service lets you measure the performance of prompts, foundation models, and complex AI agents against the most relevant criteria.
+You can use the Vertex Gen AI Eval SDK for Gen AI evaluation service to measure the performance of prompts, foundation models, and complex AI agents against the most relevant criteria.
 You can evaluate any number of candidates at once to fine-tune prompts, select the best model, or iterate on complex agents.

-Handle large datasets with more efficiency and offload large-scale evaluation tasks using asynchronous batch evaluation.
+• Efficiently handle large datasets and offload large-scale evaluation tasks using asynchronous batch evaluation.

 End-to-end example